AFFINITY AND PERSISTENCE

 Bill Fitzpatrick watercolor

 “People say, ‘If only I had the talent to draw.’
-They’ve got it, I tell them.
-Because once you’ve got the urge and you start, it’s all mechanical after that.
-The only thing that isn’t mechanical is the creativity you use to think out your problems.”
-Creativity is very important in one’s life; it gives you diversity.
-Being creative allows you to try different ways of doing things.
-And being creative, you naturally make lots of mistakes.
-But if you have the courage to stick with it despite your mistakes, you’ll get the answer.
+They’ve got it,” Fitzpatrick says.
+“Once you’ve got the urge and you start, it’s all mechanical after that.
+The only thing that isn’t mechanical is the creativity you use to solve your problems.”
+Creativity is essential in life; it allows you to try different approaches and naturally leads to mistakes.
+But if you have the courage to stick with it despite your mistakes, you’ll find the answers.
 “I keep going, and I don’t have time to think about my troubles.
 I’m having a ball.
-Once you’ve lost that, I think you may as well pack it in.
+Once you’ve lost that, you might as well pack it in.
 The main thing is, just don’t grow up!”

-Our genes are wired for a deep and rewarding relationship with supportive friends, family, and life partners.
+Keep your existing connections with friends strong and try to make new ones daily.
+Our genes are wired for deep, rewarding relationships with supportive friends, family, and life partners.
 We are most motivated when our relationships are fulfilling, deep, and rewarding.
 Unfortunately, the opposite is also true.
-The less we cooperate and connect with our own kind, the unhappier and more pessimistic we become.
-For a deeper, more fulfilling, and motivating life, you must connect with people who share your interests, hobbies, and motivations.
+The less we connect with others, the unhappier and more pessimistic we become.
+For a more fulfilling and motivating life, connect with people who share your interests, hobbies, and motivations.

-Making New Relationships and keeping autonomy
+Making New Relationships and Keeping Autonomy

 Your true value-based self-esteem comes from harmonious interactions with people you trust, from their actions, and particularly from their praise.
 You need to feel that they value you and appreciate being with you.
-It comes from being with people who are prepared to meet your needs.
+This comes from being with people who are prepared to meet your needs.

 Autonomy

-The fourth correlate reported by Myer and Diener (1996) is the sense of ‘personal control of life’, a factor that is presumably closely related to the importance for happiness of freedom’ (Veenhoven, 1996).
-It is interesting to note that people tend to be happier in societies that treasure the freedom of the individual, compared to more collectivist or confining regimes (Veenhoven, 1999).
-The possibility of taking charge of one’s life seems important, and societies that demand narrow rules of conduct obviously leave less room for personal independence.
-In the tribal communities of our Stone Age ancestors, the social ties and the concomitant social participation and feelings of responsibility were probably stronger, but they were adapted to our measure of innate gregariousness and thus not felt to be confining or oppressive.
+The fourth correlate reported by Myers and Diener (1996) is the sense of ‘personal control of life,’ closely related to the importance of ‘freedom’ for happiness (Veenhoven, 1996).
+People tend to be happier in societies that treasure individual freedom compared to more collectivist or confining regimes (Veenhoven, 1999).
+The possibility of taking charge of one’s life seems important, and societies that demand strict rules of conduct limit personal freedom and reduce the feeling of control.
+In the tribal communities of our Stone Age ancestors, social ties and participation were stronger, but they were adapted to our innate gregariousness and thus not felt to be confining.

 Continue Third Chapter Section 4